tokend/knowledge-base/tech/operations/requests/create_withdrawal_request.md

 This operation creates new `withdrawal request`.

-> Although it's techically possible to make cross-asset withdrawals, the feature is temporary disabled in TokenD.
+> Although it's technically possible to make cross-asset withdrawals, the feature is temporary disabled in TokenD.

 ## Source account requirements